hapax/hapax.github.io/assets/chuzenji.md

 It is a surface phenomenon evolved in accord with thermodynamics not to preserve order but to *convert to disorder with maximum efficiency*.
-England calls this "dissipation-driven adaptation", and it provides a possible physical explanation for life itself.
+England calls this "dissipation-driven adaptation", and it may explain why, with enough chaos, life is physically inevitable.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/teapot.png" />